Discover the financing and rental options available to homeowners looking to upgrade their home heating and cooling to a heat pump

 Newfoundland Power Heat Pump Financing

 Newfoundland Power offers to finance the cost and installation of ductless (mini-split), central ducted, and geothermal heat pumps that have been installed by a certified dealer.
 Like many other programs, you are required to submit your quotes for approval before installation.
-The interest cost for this program comes in higher than in the Nova Scotia and PEI programs at 7.95% (Prime plus 4%).
+The interest cost for this program is prime plus 4%.
 See here to learn more of the specific program details.

 Newfoundland and Labrador Hydro